PhiDung-hub/MDP-Algo/README.md

 }
 ```

-Please note that the inference pipeline is different for Task 1 and Task 2, be sure to comment/uncomment the appropriate lines in `app.py` before running the API.
+Please note that the inference pipeline is different for Task 1 and Task 2,
+be sure to comment/uncomment the appropriate lines in `app.py` before running the API.

 ##### 3. POST Request to /stitch

 This will trigger the `stitch_image` and `stitch_image_own` functions.

 - Images found in the `run/` and `own_results` directory will be stitched together and saved separately, producing two stitched images.
 We have two functions for redundancy purposes.
 In case one fails, the other can still run.

-# Disclaimer

-I am not responsible for any errors, mishaps, or damages that may occur from using this code.
-Use at your own risk.
-This code is provided as-is, with no warranty of any kind.

 # Acknowledgements